1. INTRODUCTION

 3.2 Human relationship with God

-Many of pantheism’s writings offer a theoretical state where, in very simple terms, all living and inanimate things, although having a ‘visible’ individuality, are also One (i.e. God).
-In this particular school of thought it is reasoned that ‘God is all of us’.
-As indicated above, the individuality we each seem to have is supposedly just not there!
+Many of pantheism’s writings offer a theoretical state where, in very simple terms, all living and inanimate things, although having a ‘visible’ individuality (when we look at them or feel them), are ALSO One (i.e. God).
+In this particular school of thought it is reasoned that ‘God is all of us’ and indeed everything else that does exist.

 4. MONOTHEISM

-So, let’s have a look at the ‘other side of the coin’, that is monotheism.
+Yes, let’s now study the ‘other side of the coin’ that is monotheism.

 The monotheist religions of Judaism, Christianity and Islam have a common heritage.
-(Christianity’s basis has been presented in the section, “Christianity explained”.)
+(For an understanding of Christianity’s basis have a look at the article, “Christianity explained simply”. )

 4.2 God’s relationship to reality

-Do I not fill heaven and earth
+Do I not fill heaven and earth?

 [Jeremiah 23:24] (Written as the words of God.)